arantespp/arantespp.com/posts/articles/my-personal-constitution.md

 ### Create a Strong Network

+I want to help as many people as possible with the win-win mentality and light value.

 ### Master in a Field

 I chose entrepreneurship as my profession because it is about building something from scratch and impacting the world.

+## Roles

+My most important roles.

+### Family Member

+I want to listen and support my relatives whenever they need me.